Amber Smith Reveals Her Older Children Have Been In Therapy To Cope With Their Brother River’s Death

 — iHeartCountry (@iHeartCountry) August 16, 2019

 “I make myself get out of bed for my kids and I make myself be a good mom for them because London and Lincoln deserve that.
 The thing is, it doesn’t feel right, at least right now, to keep doing The Smiths without River.
-He was such a big part of it, and I figure the only way I can go forward with doing The Smiths is just to be honest and share like what we are going through and our grief and how much we miss him.
-Grief is weird.
-One minute you’re completely fine.
-Well, not fine — you’re in a state of calm and the next you’re just a mess and it comes and goes and it hits you out of nowhere and it’s an ocean of waves.”
+He was such a big part of it, and I figure the only way I can go forward with doing The Smiths is just to be honest and share like what we are going through and our grief and how much we miss him.”

+Amber went on to describe the many different stages of grief, and how just when she thinks its starting to ease up again, it hits harder than ever.